Mulay (title)

-Mulay or Moulay (Arabic: مولايّ mawlāyy) is a title of nobility given to members of the Sharifian dynasties of Morocco, namely, the Idrisid dynasty, the Saadi dynasty and the current rulling Alawi dynasty.
-The title is worn by the male members of those dynasties, who historically claimed to be descendants of the Prophet Muhammad.

-The title itself could be translated to "My lord".
-It has roots from the Arabic mawlā 'master'.
+Mulay or Moulay (مولايّ) is a title of nobility given to members of the Sharifian dynasties of Morocco – namely, the Idrisid, Saadi and Alawi dynasties.
+The title is used by male members of those dynasties, who historically claimed to be descendants of the Prophet Muhammad.
+The word has roots from the Arabic mawlā 'master'.
+The equivalent title for female members of the dynasties is Lalla.

-The most important figures currently holding this title are: